Mozenn/portfolio-app/posts/spring-boot-hibernate-search.md

 title: Build a Spring Boot REST API with Full-Text Search using Hibernate Search
 bannerPath: /images/post/spring-boot-hibernate-search/thumbnail.png
 priority: 2
-tags: ["Java", "Spring"]
+tags: ['Java', 'Spring']
 author: Gauthier
 date: 5 April 2022
 description: Search is one of the pillars of the web, and full-text search is one of the mandatory features that every website needs.
 But implementing such a feature is complex, and lots of skilled engineers have already thought hard about this topic.
 So let’s not reinvent the wheel, and use the battle-tested Hibernate Search library.
 ---

 Search is one of the pillars of the web, and full-text search is one of the mandatory features that every website needs.
 But implementing such a feature is complex, and lots of skilled engineers have already thought hard about this topic.
 So let’s not reinvent the wheel, and use the battle-tested Hibernate Search library.

 In this blog post, we are going to learn how to build a simple REST API endpoint in Spring boot with full-text search using Hibernate Search.
 We will only go through the basics, but Hibernate Search is a feature-rich library with many features going way beyond what we will see in this post.
 You can check everything that it provides in the official documentation [https://docs.jboss.org/hibernate/stable/search/reference/en-US/html_single/#gettingstarted-framework](https://docs.jboss.org/hibernate/stable/search/reference/en-US/html_single/#gettingstarted-framework).